 One example: Lumbar puncture discontinued due to patient agitation.

 Indicates that a physician has performed solely the surgical portion of a procedure and another physician will provide preoperative and/or postoperative management.

 One example: Emergency physician provides restorative treatment for a fifth metacarpal fracture and refers the patient to a primary physician for follow-up.

 -57 Decision for Surgery:

 Indicates an E/M service that resulted in the initial decision to perform a surgery.

 One example: Patient presents with traumatic shoulder pain.
-E/M service reveals shoulder dislocation, subsequently reduced by emergency physician.
+E/M service reveals shoulder dislocation, subsequently reduced by the emergency physician.

 -59 Distinct Procedural Service:

-76 Repeat Procedure or Service by Same Physician or other qualified Health Care professional:
+-76 Repeat Procedure or Service by Same Physician or Other Qualified Health Care professional:

 Indicates that a procedure or service was repeated subsequent to the original procedure or service.